frankvlotman/AI-Procurement-Emailer/README.md

 Customizes email content based on supplier names, product descriptions, order details, and other key information.

-Offers options for different email tones, such as formal, semi-formal, or casual.
+Offers options for different email tones, such as formal, semi-formal, casual and human casual which is AI toned.

 Allows users to download generated emails as Word documents or send them directly via email.